Joe-W-Davies/FBPredictor/README.md

 ### Back testing

 Adding the `-b [ammount]` option backtests with the Kelly Critereon used as the betting strategy.
-There is also the option to
-*  use this combo with the `-f` option to fix a bet at the ammount specified by `-b`, rather than updating the total i.e. assume same bank balance of `-b [ammount]` before each bet.
-This protects against vanishingly small pots with KC, but I guess is more risky.
+There is also the option to use this combo with the `-f` option to fix a bet at the ammount specified by `-b`, rather than updating the total i.e. assume same bank balance of `-b [ammount]` before each bet.
+This is less risky if the updated pot gets larger.

-Note that the plot produced returns for 10 selected thresholds on the predicted probability (to select, say only bets you are really sure of)